oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * `/document/tracking/revision_history[]/summary`
   * `/document/tracking/status`
   * `/document/tracking/version`
 * The value of `/document/category` SHALL NOT be equal to any value that is intended to only be used by another profile nor the (case insensitive) name of any other profile.
+This does not differentiate between underscore, dash or whitespace.
 To explicitly select the use of this profile the value `generic_csaf` SHOULD be used.

 > Neither `Security Advisory` nor `security advisory` are valid values for `/document/category`.